Guide to Real Estate Contract Amendments and Addendums

 You've gotten the purchase agreement accepted, all parties have signed, and you're moving forward toward closing.
 A survey turns up an encroaching fence built by a neighbor.
 The buyers would like the fence moved prior to closing to eliminate the problem.
 If this is to be made a part of the agreement, then the contract must be amended.
 The key here is that we already have an agreement, signed and sealed.
 This is a change, thus an amendment.

-These type of situations, common related to inspections, are often handled as objection forms and then resolution forms.
+These types of situations, commonly related to inspections, are often handled as objection forms and then resolution forms.
 They may not have Amendment in the form title, but the effect of including them makes them amendments, as they will change the basic agreements in the contract.

 Let's say that the septic inspection turns up that the leach field is too small and doesn't comply with current regulations.
 The buyer would object and demand that the seller correct this at their expense before closing.
 If the seller agrees, or if they negotiate some payment agreement, this becomes an amendment to the contract, even if it isn't titled "Amendment."